-The Center for Cardiovascular Research (CCR) at Washington University School of Medicine supports basic research laboratories that focus on understanding the biologic processes that are responsible for cardiovascular disease.
+The Center for Cardiovascular Research (CCR) in the Department of Medicine, Cardiovascular Division, at Washington University School of Medicine, supports basic research focused on understanding cardiovascular biology and the biological processes that are responsible for cardiovascular diseases.

 - Molecular and cellular biology

 - Physiology and Biophysics

 Accordingly, the CCR provides a unique research environment for scientists with distinct backgrounds who have common interests in diseases of the heart and vasculature.

 Current research projects in CCR labs include exploring:

 - Cellular and molecular basis of heart failure